Migraines

 Migraines are more than a severe headache.

-It's frequently accompanied by nausea, vomiting, sensitivity to light or sound and a pulsing, throbbing head.
+People frequently experience nausea, vomiting, sensitivity to light or sound and a pulsing, throbbing head.

 Having said that, boys and girls suffer equally so it's thought to be influenced by hormones for this reason.